 Volunteers MUST be over 18 years old and have a good understanding of spoken English.

-Also, we are looking for a Specialist Volunteer for the kitchen, so if you have experience in catering for up to 40 people and available for the summer, please do get in touch!
+Also, we are looking for a Specialist Volunteer for the kitchen, so if you have experience in catering for up to 40 people, please do get in touch!

 What does volunteering at Braziers involve?